Toni500github/customfetch/README.md

 <p align="center">
   <img src="assets/icons/logo.svg" width="22%"/>
 </p>

 <h2></h2> <!-- add a separating line -->

+> [!WARNING]
+> Parts of this README refers to the `v2.0.0-beta1` release.
+> Some features such as the plugin system may differ from the upcoming stable release.

 <p align="center">
     A modular information fetching (neofetch-like) tool, which its focus point is the performance and <b>customizability</b>
 </p>